alibaba/git-repo-go-doc/content/en/docs/single-repo/git-peer-review.md

 Make changes in the local repository.

-Send changes of the local repository to the remote server to update the specific pull request:
+Send changes of the local repository to the remote server to update the specific pull request using command like:

     $ git pr --change 7937